lingeringsocket/shlurd/openhab/README.md

 In order for it to work with your smarthome, it's currently required that you follow the item structure (name+label+group) conventions produced by the [OpenHab Home Builder](https://docs.openhab.org/configuration/homebuilder.html).

+For examples of what's supported against the OpenHab demo items, see this [test dialogue](test/demo-out.ref).

 # Deploy

 1. Get the latest release archive from [lingeringsocket.com](https://lingeringsocket.com/com.lingeringsocket.shlurd.openhab).
 The zipfile is quite large due to the inclusion of Stanford CoreNLP models, so it may not be suitable for lightweight deployments.